When setting up a 24V battery system using 12V batteries, there are two primary methods:

 Disadvantages:

-- Complexity: Connecting batteries in parallel first involves more connections than series connections, making the process more complex and time-consuming.
+- Complexity: Connecting batteries in parallel first involves one more connection than series, making the process more complex and time-consuming.

 In this system, we will connect the batteries in parallel first.
 We can do this by creating two sets of batteries and connecting the positives and negatives.